kyma-project/eventing-manager/docs/user/tutorials/evnt-03-type-cleanup.md

 You see that Kyma Eventing modifies the event names to filter out prohibited characters to conform to Cloud Event specifications.

+> [!WARNING]
-> **CAUTION:** This cleanup modification is abstract; you can still publish and subscribe to the original Event names.
+> This cleanup modification is abstract; you can still publish and subscribe to the original Event names.
 However, in some cases, it can lead to a naming collision as explained in [Event names](../evnt-event-names.md).